raspberrypilearning/boat-race/en/step_4.md

 ![screenshot](images/boat-pointer-blocks.png)
 --- /hint ---
 --- hint ---
-Here's how your code should look:
+This is what your code should look like:
 ![screenshot](images/boat-pointer-code.png)
 --- /hint ---
 --- hint ---